 Renderer

-The Renderer owns GPU state and draw logic for rendering a Scene with a specified Camera.
-It is typically constructed and driven by the Application runtime, but can also be used directly in manual setups.
+The renderer owns GPU state and draw logic for rendering a Scene with a specified Camera.
+It is typically constructed and driven by the Application runtime but can also be used directly in manual setups.

 vglx::Renderer renderer({